codsalah/Retail-Spark-Streaming-with-Kafka-Cassandra/dags/README.md

 ### Core Pipeline DAGs

-**`bronze_ingest_to_hdfs.py`**
-- Handles three datasets: clickstream, purchases, and customers.
-- Appends data to HDFS if file exists, else creates and copies it.
-- Requires proper mounting of local files and HDFS access in Airflow.

-**`dbt_transformation_dag`**
-- Automates DBT transformations on silver-layer data to produce gold-layer analytics tables.
-- Validates input data availability and performs quality checks post-transformation.
-- Scheduled to run every 2 minutes for fast testing and feedback loops.
-- Includes a summary report generation after successful DBT execution.

 **`csv_to_silver_pipeline.py`** - CSV to Silver layer processing
 - Cleans and validates raw CSV data using Spark
 - Applies data quality checks and transformations